 The social worker and registered nurse will continue to execute the plan on an ongoing basis.
-Follow-up is performed through telephone calls and routine in-home visits.
-Additionally, the social worker and registered nurse continue to provide education and resources that may be beneficial to the Veteran and caregiver.
+Follow-up is performed through telephone calls and routine inhome visits.
+Additionally, the social worker and registered nurse continue to provide education and

 One additional resource offered by the COACH program is a monthly dementia caregiver support group open to all dementia caregivers regardless of their eligibility to be enrolled in the COACH program.
 Education about dementia, disease progression, and behavioral management is also part of an ongoing educational process with caregivers and their families.